-I've been writing devlogs for my own (board)games for ages, because it helps me think and iterate, but also because I know other aspiring developers can learn a lot from other people's mistakes.
-I would love to see more developers sharing their process in detail, and I hope this devlog is useful to you.
+I’ve been writing devlogs for my own (board)games for ages, because it helps me think and iterate, but also because I know developers can learn a lot from other people’s mistakes.
+I would love to see more developers share their process in detail, and I hope this devlog is useful to you.
 (Or at least fun to read.)

 (The devlogs for my older games, however, are in Dutch.
-At that time, I didn't even think about which language to use in my projects and just defaulted to my mother tongue.
+At that time, I didn’t even think about which language to use in my projects and just defaulted to my mother tongue.
 Sorry about that.
 Fortunately, all my older projects also aren’t that good or interesting.)

 I had an idea: a cooperative game where you play witches, and everyone is adding ingredients to the same cauldron.

 This was a good start, but I did not really know what to do with it.
 How could I turn this into a game?
 How could I allow all players to add ingredients to the same cauldron, without being confusing/chaotic, and while being able to scale the game to any player count?